 - Open your

-table for editing (if applicable, use your table prefix instead ofwp_
+wp_optionstable for editing (if applicable, use your table prefix instead ofwp_). - Find the rows with an

-if your WordPress site is installed in a sub-directory.
+option_nameofsiteurlorhomeand change theoption_valueof each to/if WordPress is installed in the root of your website or/path/to/wordpressif your WordPress site is installed in a sub-directory.
 Do NOT add a trailing slash. - For those wanting to execute a simple SQL query, here is an example:

-- Test your site out by going to your site URLs (for example http://192.168.0.1, http://mywebserver.local, http://www.example.com).
+UPDATE wp_options SET option_value = '/' WHERE option_name IN('siteurl', 'home'); - Test your site out by going to your site URLs (for example http://192.168.0.1, http://mywebserver.local, http://www.example.com).

 Important Note: This method is a hack and therefore isn’t a behavior WordPress developers intended.
 I wouldn’t recommend it for a production site.
 I have noticed that after making this change on a site that the admin login page lacks CSS, the toolbar on the Visual Editor is missing, and the front-end admin bar sometimes fails to be styled and shows at the bottom on pages.
 I haven’t seen any issues with the normal front-end site that visitors see.
 So be aware of some admin CSS problems.